microsoft/FeatureManagement-Dotnet/README.md

 ]
 ```

-### Assigning a Variant
+### Allocating a Variant

-The process of deciding which variant to return for a feature is called assignment.
-Assignment is determined by the `Allocation` property of the feature.
-Allocation logic is similar to the [Microsoft.Targeting](./README.md#MicrosoftTargeting) feature filter, with some additional parameters to allow for more specific variant assignment.
+The process of allocating a variant to a specific feature is determined by the `Allocation` property of the feature.

 ```
 "Allocation": {